 The rationale behind the implementation of the project is largely based on the economic benefits and development that may come from the project as discussed elsewhere.
 In addition to that, the government has received policy support from fro the infrastructure investment because of the capacity along the proposed route.
 The potential to improve links between target destinations and economic regeneration afford an investment of the kind being proposed.

-Comparison With High Speed and Political Decision
+Comparison with High Speed and Political Decision

 The HS2 and the HS3 options are capital-intensive projects with associated risks.
 That is in view of the fact that communication systems play a critical role in the economic development of a nation.
 That is so despite the carbon emissions that could be experienced from the use of the new line.
 However, as argued elsewhere overall carbon emissions are compensated elsewhere by implementing strategies and policies through the government agencies and other appropriate instruments.

-Opponents of the proposed and proponents of the proposed high-speed rail network (HJS2) present strong points in favor of their positions.
+Opponents of the proposed and proponents of the proposed high-speed rail network (HJS2) present strong points in favour of their positions.
 However, a critical analysis of the government policy is that the government has settled upon the adoption of the HS2 proposal emphasizing the Y design.
 However, the government case is seen as a political decision in the context of the economic benefits projected to be gained as a result of implementing the HS2 option.
 A succinct argument projects that business relationships between businesses and business-to-customer relationships are projected to improve drastically leading to higher economic gains in the short and long term.
-In addition to that, economic gains are projected to be enhanced by a drastic reduction in the time wasted while commuting and benefit that result from the comfort derived by using the target rail line for leisure travels.
+In addition to that, economic gains are projected to be enhanced by a drastic reduction in the time wasted while commuting and benefits that result from the comfort derived by using the target rail line for leisure travel.

 Another view that influences any political decision is the fact that the HS2 line will enhance and accelerate rapid economic growth in the cities that are linked to the communication network.
 In addition to that, the communication link will lead to a reduction in congestion on the roads and airports.
-The time value for traveling using the line will be an overwhelming benefit to business people and the public in general.
+The time value for travelling using the line will be an overwhelming benefit to business people and the public in general.

-However, any political decision should seriously consider issues such as the volume of passengers likely to use the route if it is sanctioned for construction, the cost to be incurred to complete the project compared with similar projects in other European countries, a cost-benefits analysis, revenues to be generated from the project, and environmental impact due to the emission carbon dioxide gas into the environment.
+However, any political decision should seriously consider issues such as the volume of passengers likely to use the route if it is sanctioned for construction, the cost to be incurred to complete the project compared with similar projects in other European countries, a cost-benefit analysis, revenues to be generated from the project, and environmental impact due to the emission carbon dioxide gas into the environment.
 In addition to that, alternative routes have to be considered in the process and the option that causes minimum environmental harm with the best impact on revenue generation is considered for adoption (High-Speed Rail, 2010).

 Noteworthy, however, are implications spanning the number of cities to be served by the HS2 network, the impact of the high-speed rail on the economy of the nation and the target cities, and the environmental performance of the high-speed rail to adjacent areas and cities.
 Despite deeply divided opinions about the overall impact of the high-speed rail network on the economy and other issues of concern, the need to conduct a thorough investigation about the public opinion is important in reinforcing any political decisions made.
 Political decisions that are made without consulting the electorate have serious ramifications on any political party and the party’s relationship with the electorate.